perry-mitchell/perrymitchell.net/src/posts/2015-01-11-ios-screen-size-bounds-normalisation/index.md

 layout: post
 title: iOS screen size & bounds normalisation
-excerpt: When iOS 8 came to be, Apple made some changes in how the OS returned the size and bounds of the scr...
+excerpt: When iOS 8 came to be, Apple made some changes in how the OS returned the size and bounds of the screen.
+The size (width & height) returned by a comma...
+slug: ios-screen-size-bounds-normalisation
+permalink: article/ios-screen-size-bounds-normalisation/index.html
 date: 2015-01-11
 updatedDate: 2015-01-11
 tags: